 What keeps me caring for others rather than myself is the belief that I’m the only person who can love me.
 Choosing to be more open and real about my own needs, wants and preferences, even though they might conflict (and often do) with those around me, seems like a life-and-death risk.
 Even sitting here writing about It gives me a sick feeling in the pit of my stomach.
 I don’t want to be responsible for myself in this way.

-I have a warm, gregarious, big-hearted friend who frequently invites me on activities and play dates of all kinds.
+I have a friend who frequently invites me on activities and play dates of all kinds.
 At least half the time I say no. I cringe when I say it.
 I worry.
 I brace myself for the end of our friendship every time.
-But no is the honest answer—the real me.
-I’m a hermit.
+But no is the honest answer — the real me.
+I’m an introvert.
 I like nothing so much as a quiet day or evening at home.
 My few social needs are well met, and I have no desire to be out and about in the world more than I already am.
 My friend and our relationship deserve my honesty …

 I don’t want the responsibility of making anyone uncomfortable or unhappy.
 Ever.
 Under any circumstances.
 (Well, unless I’m really pissed off, like when the fat, white, bigoted, entitled guy at the pool announced during an exercise class that people with tattoos don’t have jobs and he wouldn’t have any such person in his house.
 Note: I have a tattoo on my left shoulder that’s quite obvious in my bathing suit, which is my work attire (you know, for my job), and I was present at the time.
-Also, two of my colleagues have tattoos, clearly visible in their bathing suits, not to mention many of our patrons.
-Fortunately, I’m able to be professional and keep my obnoxious opinions to myself in public.)
+Also, two of my colleagues have tattoos, clearly visible in their bathing suits, not to mention many of our patrons are tattooed.
+Fortunately, I’m able to be professional and keep my obnoxious opinions to myself in public.
+Unlike some people I could name.)

-One of the greatest gifts of my current relationships is how often I’m forced to be authentic and speak my truth, trusting that those I interact with are adults who can deal with their feelings about my choices (I’m talking to you, fat, white, bigoted, entitled guy), just as I deal with my feelings about theirs.
+One of the greatest gifts of my current relationships is how often I’m forced to be authentic and speak my truth.
+I’m getting a lot of practice in assuming those I interact with are adults who can deal with their feelings about my choices (I’m talking to you, fat, white, bigoted, entitled guy), just as I deal with my feelings about theirs.
 If others are not adults and refuse to take responsibility for their own feelings, well that’s not really about me at all, and those are not the kind of relationships I’m available for.

 Suddenly, everywhere I look, I’m watching myself openly say yes or no, ask for what I want and/or need, state my feelings and preferences without apology or justification, and present my creative work with pride, love and belief in its value.